FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

 - ``ClientClaimPrefix``: Add custom defined prefix to the name of all custom client claims.
 Works together with the setting ``ClientClaims``.
 - ``AlwaysSendClientClaims``: Add the claims defined in ``ClientClaims`` regardless of the OAuth 2.0 flow used by a client (e.g. even if a authorization_code flow is used)
 - ``AllowManagementApiAccess``: Allows this client to use the :ref:`firely_auth_mgmt`
+- ``EnableLocalLogin``: true / false - Enables/disables the possibility to use the builtin login mechanism.
+If disable the user can only use an external identity provider to log in.
+- ``EnableExternalLogin``: true / false - Enables/disables the possibility to use external identity providers to log in with.
+- ``IdentityProviderRestrictions``: Optional, a list of ``Schemes`` of configured external identity providers which this client can use to login with.
+If not provided, all configured external identity providers will be available.

 .. note::